If you’re looking for the best brunch in the West Village, you’re in the right place. there’s no shortage of charming brunch spots to choose from.

 White Oak Tavern

 White Oak Tavern is my go-to spot for bottomless brunch in the West Village.
-For $30 a person you’ll get two hours of unlimited drinks (beer, mimosa or bloody Mary).
+For $30 a person you’ll get.
 Pair libations with classics like chicken & waffles, smoked bacon benedict and french toast.
 Or hell, shake things up with a juicy bacon cheeseburger instead, the adventure is up to you.

 Jack’s Wife Freda